Published at

 1min

 Accessible form inputs are essential for building an inclusive web.
-It's no news that input elements should come with a properly describing label.
+Input elements should have a label.
 There are two HTML-native approaches to connect a label element with an input element.

 <label for="email">